 Preheat oven to 350*F

-Add chia mixture and vanilla and continue to mix until well combined.
+Add flax egg and mix until combined.

 In another bowl, combine cake flour and baking powder.

 Alternate the addition of dry ingredients and milk into butter mixture and mix on med/low until well combined, stopping to scrape sides to ensure batter is well mixed.

 Pour batter immediately into pan and bake for about 25 minutes or until golden brown.
 Allow to sit in pan until cool to the touch, then cover with saran to retain moisture.
 (Cake can be frozen after cooled completely, simply wrap in 2 layers of saran wrap and freeze)

 If decorating a sheet cake, feel free to leave the cake in the pan and pipe directly onto the top of the cake.

 Cream butter and shortening with a whisk attachment until completely smooth.